Skip to content

 4. Traceability and reporting.
 The historian and batch-record layer that links lots end to end and makes audit and recall retrieval fast.

-Staged this way, the early stages buy down the most serious risk and the later stages return cost savings, and each stage stands on its own rather than depending on a single large project completing.
+Staged this way, the early stages buy down the most serious risk and each stage stands on its own rather than depending on a single large project completing.
 Upgrade staging of this kind is covered further in automation upgrade planning.

 Common pitfalls

 • Treating the divert interlock as ordinary process control.
-If the divert function is buried in general PLC code without defined fail-safe behaviour, position proof and response-time checking, it is a protective function with no integrity.
+Without defined fail-safe behaviour, position proof and response-time checking, it is a protective function with no integrity.
 It should be designed, documented and proof-tested as a safety loop.

 • Ending thermal and CIP phases on timers instead of measurement.
-A fixed-timer caustic wash or fermentation hold runs the same length whether the process needed it or not, which over-runs on a clean circuit and under-cleans on a fouled one.
+A fixed timer over-runs a clean circuit and under-cleans a fouled one.
 The measured endpoint is both the better control and the audit evidence.

 • Letting recipes live as duplicated PLC code.
-When each product is a separate copy of logic rather than parameterised data, every change has to be made and retested in multiple places, and the versions drift.
+Every change then has to be made and retested in several places, and the versions drift.
 An ISA-88 recipe structure removes this.

 • Designing the control system before the hygienic design is settled.
-Dead legs and non-self-draining routing introduced at the mechanical stage cannot be cleaned by any control logic.
-Hygienic design to 3-A has to come first.
+Dead legs and non-self-draining routing cannot be cleaned by any control logic, so hygienic design to 3-A has to come first.

 References